 (2) Tones of Voice

-Every brand has its own tones of voice to convey the message to its target customers.
+Every brand has its own tone of voice to convey the message to its target customers.
 The purposes of the content also have an effect on the tone translators should use.
 For example, content for social media should be in a more simple and conversational tone while documents for legal purposes should be written in a formal and sophisticated tone of voice.

 Therefore, to help translators go on the right track, you should indicate your preferred tone of voice clearly.
 Here is the list of some common tones of voice you might find useful:

-(3) Target Audience’s Profile
+(3) Your Target Audience’s Profile

-What’s more, it is highly recommended that you provide the translators with your target audience’s profile.
+What’s more, it is highly recommended that you provide your translators with your target audience’s profile.
 Such information gives your translation resources a clear picture of the languages they should use to effectively communicate with your target audiences.
 Try to include:

 - Key demographic details namely ages, locations, education levels, and other lifestyle indicators.